cameroncircowestfalltechnik/Image_Compare/README.md

 `05 00 * * * /usr/bin/python3 /home/pi/Desktop/Main_Transmit.py >> /home/pi/logs/Transmit.log 2>&1` This runs Main_Transmit.py everyday at 12:05 am and writes to a log at the specified location for debugging (this will be removed in final deployment).
 I added the fllowing to the server:
 `00 00 * * * /sbin/shutdown -r now` This restarts the system at midnight everyday.

+### Documentation
+This folder contains important files relating to the documentation of the project.